-Par-cook the potatoes in salted water for about 10 minutes.
+Cook the potatoes in boiling salted water for 10 minutes.
 Drain, cool and cut in half.
 Heat a frying pan until hot.
-Add the sunflower oil and then add the potatoes cut side down.
-Cook until golden brown.
-Season with salt and pepper and finish with a knob of butter.
+Add the sunflower oil and butter.
+Put the potatoes in cut side down and cook until golden brown.
+Season with salt and pepper.

 Thoroughly wash the leeks and then cut into small dice.

 To serve: Slice the pork fillet into 4 slices.
-Serve next to a neat pile of potatos and finish with the sauce on top of the pork.
+Place a large spoonful of the leeks onto the plate and place a few of the potatoes just off centre.
+Place the pork medallions on top of the leeks and serve.